-What you need to know for your music audition
+Preparing for your music performance audition

-You will be assessed on your level of sight-reading on your principal instrument.
+- Sight-reading skills on your principal instrument.
 This may include notation in the instrument’s usual clef and chord changes.

 Information and Enrolment nights.